Location: Columbus College of Art & Design, 60 Cleveland Ave.,Columbus, OH 43215

 I really enjoyed the performance, and the fact that you share your life experiences.
 How is that a platform to reach others?

 I have no shame in writing about my personal experiences, or the experiences of my family.
 Everything that I write about is something that I have experienced, seen, heard, or read about.
 I have poems that are about things that are happening in other countries, where I do not live, but there was something about those experiences that spoke to me.
 I write a lot about women.
-I see women as my primary audience.
 I think I am writing primarily to black women, then to all people and for isolated poems maybe black men.
-In general, most times to black women, because I am a black woman.
 Every poem that I write, I am not mentioning black women, but that is the perspective from which I see the world and that is going to permeate whether I am using those specific words or not.